idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 #### School magic

 Amelia's always proud I do magic.
-I was at her Kindergarden party, and suddenly they let the kids out and I was surrounded by 15 Kindergardeners who wanted to see magic.
+I was at her Kindergarten party, and suddenly they let the kids out and I was surrounded by 15 Kindergarteners who wanted to see magic.
 It was awesome!
-I did tricks for lots to them, had them write their names on cards, gave out rubber bands -- was a wonderful experience.
+I did tricks for lots of them, had them write their names on cards, gave out rubber bands -- was a wonderful experience.

 #### Interview magic